sclable/nestjs-libs/packages/queue/README.md

 QUEUE_RABBITMQ_PASSWORD=guest
 ```
 ### Azure Adapter
-TBD
+Uses Azure Service Bus as a queue service.

-You need to add the following enviroment config to your .env file:
+You need to add the following configuration to your .env file:
 ```dotenv
 ## QUEUE_TYPE=[dummy|rabbitmq|azure-service-bus]
 QUEUE_TYPE=azure-service-bus